blueprint-genetics/amiss/docs/paper/methods.md

 The package `mlr`[@mlr2016] offers wrapper functionality that allows use of any prediction method offered by the package also for univariate imputation, along with functionality for correct reimputing data with previously learned parameters, but using this option is difficult in a dataset with very few complete cases.
 We did not explore this possibility in this work.
 Investigation of the imputation performance of methods originally intended for prediction might merit further study.

 We choose to implement option *Ignore* due to its simplicity for methods where out-of-the-box parameter reuse is not available.
 There is a possibility that this will give an advantage to simple methods and k-NN even if MICE, BPCA and MissForest would otherwise outperform them.
-However, this comparison still represents the situation as it shows itself to the practitioner that may not have the time or expertise to make use of the other options.
+However, this comparison still represents the situation as it presents itself to the practitioner that may not have the time or expertise to make use of the other options.

 ## Implementation